-"The authorities must have taken the reasonable steps available to them to secure the evidence concerning the incident, including inter alia eye witness testimony, forensic evidence and, where appropriate, an autopsy which provides a complete and accurate record of injury and an objective analysis of clinical findings, including the cause of death (see concerning autopsies, e.g. Salman v.
-Turkey cited above, § 106; concerning witnesses e.g. Tanrıkulu v.
-Turkey [GC], No. 23763/94, ECHR 1999-IV, § 109; concerning forensic evidence e.g. Gül v.
-Turkev, 22676/93, [Section 4], § 89).
-Any deficiency in the investigation which undermines its ability to establish the cause of death or the person or persons responsible will risk falling foul of this standard."40
+The authorities must have taken the reasonable steps available to them to secure the evidence concerning the incident, including inter alia eyewitness testimony, forensic evidence and, where appropriate, an autopsy which provides a complete and accurate record of injury and an objective analysis of clinical findings, including the cause of death (see concerning autopsies, e.g. Salman v.
+Turkey cited above, §106; concerning witnesses e.g. Tanrıkulu v.
+Turkey [GC], no. 23763/94, ECHR 1999-IV, §109; concerning forensic evidence e.g. Gül v.
+Turkey, 22676/93, [Section 4], §89).
+Any deficiency in the investigation which undermines its ability to establish the cause of death or the person or persons responsible will risk falling foul of this standard 39

-Moreover, in its 14th General Report, the Committee for the Prevention of Torture has stated that:
+Moreover, in its 14th General Report the CPT has stated that:

-"An investigation into possible ill-treatment by public officials must comply with the criterion of thoroughness.
+An investigation into possible ill-treatment by public officials must comply with the criterion of thoroughness.
 It must be capable of leading to a determination of whether force or other methods used were or were not justified under the circumstances, and to the identification and, if appropriate, the punishment of those concerned.
 This is not an obligation of result, but of means.
 It requires that all reasonable steps be taken to secure evidence concerning the incident, including, inter alia, to identify and interview the alleged victims, suspects and eyewitnesses (e.g. police officers on duty, other detainees), to seize instruments which may have been used in ill-treatment, and to gather forensic evidence.
-Where applicable, there should be an autopsy which provides a complete and accurate record of injury and an objective analysis of clinical findings, including the cause of death. (...)"41
+Where applicable, there should be an autopsy which provides a complete and accurate record of injury and an objective analysis of clinical findings, including the cause of death. $[...]^{40}$

-Ramsahai and Others v. the Netherlands (No. 24746/94), judgment of 15 May 2007 [Grand Chamber], paragraph 324.
+^{39.} Hugh Jordan v. the United Kingdom (no. 24746/94), judgment of 4 May 2001, para.
+107.